oracle-livelabs/oci/oci-stack-monitoring-fundamentals/introduction/introduction.md

     - Navigate to homepage of resource in a firing state
     - Review performance of resource
     - Navigate within the applications topology
-    - Review an application performance using Stack View
+    - Review an application's performance using Stack View

 ### Prerequisites